 Traditionally in Germany, people would drop molten lead into cold water and determine the future based on the symbolism of the shape it made.
-A heart or ring shape meant a wedding, an anchor means help is needed, and a cross means death.
+A heart or ring shape meant a wedding, an anchor meant help was needed, and a cross meant death.
 In addition to beer and wine, Feuerzangenbowle is a traditional German New Year’s drink (and no, we can’t pronounce it either).
 New Year’s cards are popular as a way to wish friends and family a blessed New Year, and to talk about their life over the past year.

 Greek New Year

-In Greece, January 1st is not only New Year’s Day but it is also St. Basil’s Day, one the forefathers of the Greek Orthodox Church.
-He is remembered for his kindness and generosity to the poor and since he is thought to have died on this day, this is how they honor him.
+In Greece, Jan.
+1 is not only New Year’s Day but also St. Basil’s Day, one the forefathers of the Greek Orthodox Church.
+He is remembered for his kindness and generosity to the poor, and since he is thought to have died on this day, this is how they honor him.

 Greece, as well as Britain, follows the idea of a first footing.
-This means that the first person to enter the house on the New Year should be someone kind and loving.
+This means that the first person to enter the house in the new year should be someone kind and loving.
 They often use a child because of their innocence and purity.

-A popular dessert for New Years is the “vassilopitta”, also known as St. Basil’s Cake.
-Inside the cake contains a silver or gold coin and is distributed in accordance to a strict order.
-The first piece is for St. Basil, the second for the house, the next for the oldest member of the household down to the youngest member and also including absent members.
+A popular dessert for New Year’s is the “vassilopitta,” also known as St. Basil’s Cake.
+Inside the cake is a silver or gold coin, which is distributed in accordance to a strict order.
+The first piece is for St. Basil, the second for the house, and the next for the oldest member of the household, continuing on down to the youngest member and also including absent members.
 There may also be a piece of cake for the cattle and a large piece for the poor.
 Whoever finds the coin in their piece of cake will be lucky for the next year.
-Some other New Years foods include “kourabiedes,” a type of cookie, and “thiples,” a fried honey pastry.
+Some other New Year’s foods include “kourabiedes,” a type of cookie, and “thiples,” a fried honey pastry.

 Indian New Year

-In the North, Diwali is the end of the old year and the start of the new.
-For three days in late October or early November, homes are decorated with little oil lamps known as “diwa”.
-These little lights are found in temples, houses, along window ledges and along garden paths.
+In the north, Diwali is the end of the old year and the start of the new one.
+For three days in late October or early November, homes are decorated with little oil lamps known as “diwa.”
+These little lights are found in temples and houses, and along window ledges and garden paths.
 In cities, electrical lights are used to light up buildings.
 The lights are used to drive out evil and replace evil with goodness.
 Diwali is a time for new beginnings.
-People buy new things such as things for their homes or new tools, new clothes, while businesses pay off all debts.
+People buy new things, such as items for their homes, tool, or clothes, while businesses pay off all debts.
 Gifts are exchanged, New Year’s resolutions are made, and everyone is in the holiday spirit.

-Diwali is also a religious festival based on the Hindu god, Prince Rama.
-After losing his kingdom and his wife by the demon named Ravana, he fought many battles to win her back.
+Diwali is also a religious festival based on the Hindu god Prince Rama.
+After losing his kingdom and his wife to the demon Ravana, he fought many battles to win her back.
 Aided by the monkey warrior Hanuman, Price Rama overcame Ravana and rescued his wife.
 This story is an example of good winning over evil and light over darkness.

-Lakshmi, the goddess of wealth and good fortune, is also honored at this time with lamps that show her the way to homes so that she can bless and grant them success through the year.
-Images of the gods are decorated in flowers and fruit is placed at the feet of the statues of the gods as offerings, known as “puja”.
+Lakshmi, the goddess of wealth and good fortune, is also honored at this time with lamps that show her the way to homes so that she can bless and grant the inhabitants success through the year.
+Images of the gods are decorated in flowers, and fruit is placed at the feet of the statues of the gods as offerings, known as “puja,”

 Italian New Year

-Continuing with the Italian tradition of always having plenty of food, New Years is another time for feasting.
-The most popular foods are lentils, which symbolize money and good fortune, and pork which symbolizes the richness of life in the coming year.
-Firework displays and parties are hosted, especially in the large cities where dancing is a must.
-An old tradition that is still followed in some parts of Italy, mainly in the south, is throwing old things out of the window.
-By doing this, you’re getting rid of your old items and showing your acceptance of the New Year – but make sure you watch out for falling objects as you walk down the street!
+Nor surprisingly, New Year’s in Italy is a time for feasting.
+The most popular foods are lentils, which symbolize money and good fortune, and pork, which symbolizes the richness of life in the coming year.
+Firework displays and parties are hosted, especially in the large cities, where dancing is a must.
+An old tradition that is still followed in some parts of Italy, mainly in the south, is throwing old things out the window.
+By doing this, you get rid of your old items and show your acceptance of the New Year — but make sure you watch out for falling objects as you walk down the street!
 Also, don’t forget your red underwear for good luck!

 Japanese New Year

-The Japanese New Year, Oshogatsu, is celebrated on January 1st and lasts for two weeks.
-The Japanese also want to keep out evil spirits and they do this by hanging a rope of straw across the front of their houses, which stands for happiness and good luck.
+The Japanese New Year, Oshogatsu, is celebrated on Jan.
+1 and lasts for two weeks.
+The Japanese also want to keep out evil spirits, and they do this by hanging a rope of straw across the front of their houses, which stands for happiness and good luck.
 Happiness and laughing is said to bring good luck in the New Year.

 New Year’s in the Philippines

-New Years is a festive time in the Philippines.
-The night before, special food is prepared for the family.
-Roasted pig is considered a delicacy and this is only had if the family is wealthy enough.
-Otherwise, noodles are cooked to signify long life and eggs to signify new.
+New Year’s is a festive time in the Philippines.
+On the night before, special food is prepared for the family.
+Roasted pig is considered a delicacy; this is only eaten by wealthy families.
+Otherwise, noodles are cooked to signify long life and eggs to signify new beignnings.
 Foods made from “malagkit,” a sticky rice, is eaten to signify that good fortune will stick around through the year.
 Another tradition is to collect 12 round fruits to signify each month in the year.
-The fruits must be all different types which poses a challenge when you run out of round fruits and then have to find less rounded fruits, such as mango.
+The fruits must be all different types, which poses a challenge when you run out of round fruits and then have to find less rounded fruits, such as mango.
 Roundness signifies prosperity, so people may also wear polka dots on their clothing.
 Doors and windows are left open to allow good luck to enter the house at midnight.
-Firecrackers, dancing, banging pots and pans and making a lot of noise is a way to scare away evil spirits and celebrate the New Year.
+Firecrackers, dancing, banging pots and pans, and making a lot of noise are ways to scare away evil spirits and celebrate the New Year.